 Jordan is a 2016 graduate of Otterbein University, where he graduated with a BFA in Musical Theatre Cum Laude.
-While at Otterbein, Jordan was seen as Valjean in Les Mis, JP Finch in How to Succeed..., Algernon Moncrieff in The Importance of Being Earnest, the Wolf/Cinderella’s Prince in Into the Woods, and Benedick in Much Ado About Nothing.
-Jordan also directed the 2015 Festival Play Little Prints, a new student work that he is currently working on with playwright Anna Mulhall.
 Regional Credits include: Jesus in Jesus Christ Superstar (Weathervane Playhouse), Ensemble in South Pacific (Utah Shakespeare Festival), Featured Performer in The Greenshow (USF), Captain/Hennessy in Dames at Sea (Otterbein Summer Theatre), and Romeo in Romeo and Juliet (Noblesville Shakespeare in the Park, Indianapolis Mitty Most Impressive Actor award 2013).
 Jordan’s Film credits include Coda: An Independent Film by Abe Purvis.
-Jordan was featured at the American Songbook Hall of Fame celebration with Michael Feinstein.
+Jordan also directed the 2015 Festival Play Little Prints, a new student work that he is currently working on with playwright Anna Mulhall.
+He was featured at the American Songbook Hall of Fame celebration at the invitation of Michael Feinstein.
+Jordan is currently at work writing his musical, “Bully”, which will debut next year.
 Family is everything to Jordan, because without the “little village” of women who raised him, he would not be where he is today.
 “Every day is a gift”.